Seated Forward Bend Pose

 Deepen the Pose:

-Once it becomes easy for you to grip your big toes and bend your elbows out to the sides while your head rests on your knees, then you are ready to go further.
+Once it becomes easy for you to grip your big toes and bend your elbows out to the sides while your head rests on your knees, you are ready to go further.
 Keeping your head resting against your legs, reach your arms further forward so that your toes press into the insides of your wrists.
 Then fold your hands down and grip your feet, pressing your palms into the soles of your feet with your fingers pointing toward the heels.

 Get free estimates from yoga classes near you.

-If you can go further, then inhale as you look up and exhale while extending your hands forward past your feet to interlock your fingers or grab your wrist behind your feet.
+If you can go further, inhale as you look up and exhale while extending your hands forward past your feet to interlock your fingers or grab your wrist behind your feet.
 Then let your chin rest on your shins.

 Benefits